cenx1/msaccess-devops/README.md

 # Branch Naming
-- Renamed `master` to `Stable` as it is a more correct name; development work will be done in other branches, and the `Stable` branch will be updated as those changes are proved out.
+- Renamed `master` to `stable` as it is a more correct name; development work will be done in other branches, and the `stable` branch will be updated as those changes are proved out.